verhas/string/README.md

 ## Null handling

-When you have a `null` instead of a string, when you start with `str(null)` it will cause no harm.
-On the output you will get what was going in on the input unless you want something else.
+When you have a `null` instead of a string when you start with `str(null)` it will cause no harm.
+On the output, you will get what was going in on the input unless you want something else.
 Because the API is fluent you can write for any call something like